OSYSARCH/HLaaS/README.md

 * [Monitoring](Monitoring) of state of the lab

 ## Hardware inventory
-Information about used hardware can be found in [hardware directory](hardware)
+Information about tested hardware along with wiring diagrams can be found in [hardware directory](hardware)

 ## Rack space organisation
 ### NetBox